Physically Connecting to your Device

 A device with a USB port and a serial adapter built-in

 Development boards often come with a USB port built in.
 This USB port is connected to a serial adapter, so you don’t need a separate serial adapter.
-You can use just a USB cable to connect it to your computer to program it.
+You can use just a USB data cable to connect it to your computer to program it.
+Additionally, a development board can also be used to flash other ESPs.
+Read more here.

 This isn’t likely to be very useful without connecting additional sensors to it by either soldering or using a breadboard, but you do not need anything else to just flash ESPHome on it.